 How to request an estimate

 To request an estimate for how much it will cost for us to provide you with advice on your matter, simply phone us on 09 836 0939 or email firstname.lastname@example.org.
-We will identify the area of law that is concerning you and direct you to one of our specialist lawyers.
+We will identify the area of law that is concerning you and direct you to someone who can provide you with an estimate of costs or an hourly rate.

 Please note that in accordance with our obligations under the Lawyers and Conveyancers Act 2006, we cannot provide legal advice unless you have become a client of Smith and Partners and have received our Terms & Conditions of Engagement and Information for Clients.

 How to become a client